asqwerty666/asqwerty666/README.md

 ![status](skate.jpg)

-I'll be probably busy at any time you want to contact me but do not hesitate.
+I'll be probably busy at any time you want to contact me but just keep trying.